 Investment Planning For Doctors Is Different

-A doctor with practice has a typical learning and earning curve.
-Their learning takes longer than others, and the earnings take time to peak tending to be lumpy.
-Expenses tend to be lump too, necessitating a financial plan.
-Since doctors start earning a steady income later than others, have hectic work schedules and do not have much time to devote to money matters, it is important to prepare a financial plan for a financial future.
+A doctor with experience has a typical learning and earning curve.
+Their learning takes longer than others, and their earnings take time to peak, tending to be lumpy.
+Expenses tend to be lumped together too, necessitating a financial plan.
+Since doctors start earning a steady income later than others, have hectic work schedules, and do not have much time to devote to money matters, it is important to prepare a financial plan for their financial future.

-Six Money Management (Investment Advice Tips For a Doctor)Tips :
+Six Money Management (Investment Tips For a Doctor)Tips for a Doctor :

 1. Health Insurance

-A medical professional is exposed to various diseases and often work in environments that pose a risk of infection.
-Hence a comprehensive Health Insurance Plan and Critical Illness cover are required.
+A medical professional is exposed to various diseases and often works in environments that pose a risk of infection.
+Hence, a comprehensive health insurance plan and critical illness coverage are required.

 2. Indemnity Cover